 How do you know if someone needs your validation?
 If you are in a relationship with them, then they need it.
 There is nothing more powerful than letting someone you care about know that you are willing to see and hear their experiences.

-Hack Your Relationship with These 3 Validation Tips
+3 Tips to Hack Your Relationship with Validation

 1. Validation Doesn’t Equal Agreement